WSOC-TV: History

 The station first signed on the air on April 28, 1957, as Charlotte's third television station, after WBTV (channel 3) and WAYS-TV (channel 36, later WQMC-TV); it was also Charlotte's second station on the VHF band.
 It operated from a temporary facility on Plaza Road Extension in what was then a rural portion of eastern Mecklenburg County.

 WSOC was originally locally owned by Carolina Broadcasting, operated by the Jones family, along with WSOC radio (1240 AM, now WYFQ on 930 AM, and 103.7 FM).
 WSOC was the second radio station to sign on in Charlotte, having made its debut in 1929, seven years after the debut of WBT (1110 AM).
 Channel 9 originally operated as a primary NBC affiliate (owing to WSOC radio's affiliation with the NBC Red Network), and maintained a secondary affiliation with ABC, sharing the network with WBTV.
 In 1959, Carolina Broadcasting merged with the Miami Valley Broadcasting Company, forerunner of Cox Enterprises.
 That same year, it dedicated its studios on North Tryon Street.

+Jimmy Kilgo hosted Kilgo's Kanteen, a show for teens similar to American Bandstand, from 1957 to 1970 on WSOC.
+The show aired on other stations as well.
+Clown Carnival, a children's program hosted by Brooks Lindsay as Joey the Clown, ran from 1959 to 1970.

 Channel 36 went off the air in 1955.
 It operated as educational WUTV from 1961 to 1963, then returned to the air in November 1964 as WCCB.
 WCCB moved to the stronger UHF channel 18 allocation in November 1966, but it continued to be at a competitive disadvantage because many Charlotte-area households did not yet have television sets with UHF tuning capability.
 As a result, ABC retained a secondary affiliation with WSOC and WBTV, while WCCB aired programs from all three networks (ABC, NBC and CBS) that WSOC and WBTV declined to air.
 In 1967, WSOC became an exclusive NBC affiliate, while WCCB became a full-time ABC affiliate.

 By 1978, ABC had become the highest-rated broadcast television network in the United States for the first time; the network wanted a stronger affiliate in Charlotte than WCCB.
 WSOC switched its affiliation back to ABC on July 1, 1978, this time as a full-time affiliate.
 NBC programming was moved over to former independent station WRET (channel 36, now WCNC-TV), due to a promise by then-owner Ted Turner to make $2.5 million in upgrades to that station, including the planned launch of a news department and a more powerful transmitter.
 WCCB became an independent station by default, remaining so for the next nine years until it affiliated with Fox when that network launched in October 1986.
 The WSOC radio stations were sold off in the early 1990s (the AM station, now WYFQ, is now owned by Bible Broadcasting Network; WSOC-FM is currently owned by Beasley Broadcast Group).